-Your doctor may also decide to perform further specialist uroneurophysiological tests such as electromyography of the pelvic floor muscles, urethral sphincter, and/or anal sphincter or sensory testing of the bladder and urethra.
+Your doctor may also decide to perform special tests such as electromyography, to look at signals to the pelvic floor muscles, urethral sphincter, and/or anal sphincter, or sensory testing of the bladder and urethra.

-Some patients have a risk of autonomic dysreflexia during urodynamic testing, which has to be managed.

-Autonomic dysreflexia is a sudden and exaggerated autonomic response to various stimuli in patients with spinal cord injury or spinal dysfunction.
+Some patients have a risk of sudden high blood pressure during urodynamic testing.
+This risk has to be managed.
+It is a sudden and exaggerated automatic response to various stimuli in patients with spinal cord injury or spinal dysfunction.
 The stimulus can be a distended bladder or bowel.
-It can also be secondary to sexual stimulation or a noxious stimulus, for example, an infected toe nail or pressure sore.
-Autonomic dysreflexia is defined by an increase in blood pressure and can have life-threatening consequences if not properly managed.
+It can also be secondary to sexual stimulation or pain, for example, an infected toe nail or pressure sore.
+Sudden high blood pressure can be life-threatening if not properly managed.